Stay up to date with notifications from The Independent

 Your support makes all the difference.

 After a protest against the country’s record cost-of-living crisis, 29 children in Nigeria are facing the death penalty.
+Four of them collapsed in court due to exhaustion before they could enter a plea during Friday’s arraignment.

 A total of 76 protesters were charged with 10 felony counts, including treason, destruction of property, public disturbance and mutiny, according to the charge sheet seen by The Associated Press.
+According to the charge sheet, the minors’ ages range from 14 to 17 years old.

-Frustration over the cost-of-living crisis has led to several mass protests in recent months.
+Frustration over the cost of living crisis has led to several mass protests in recent months.
 In August, at least 20 people were shot dead and hundreds more were arrested at a protest demanding better opportunities and jobs for young people.

 Akintayo Balogun, a private lawyer based in Abuja, said the Child Rights Act does not allow any child to be subject to criminal proceedings and sentenced to death.

-“So taking minors before a federal high court is wrong, ab initio, except if the government is able to prove that the boys are all above 19 years,” Balogun said.
+“So taking minors before a federal high court is wrong, ab initio, except if the government is able to prove that the boys are all above 19 years,” Mr Balogun said.

 “A country that has a duty to educate its children will decide to punish those children.
-These children have been in detention for 90 days without food,” Abubakar said.
+These children have been in detention for 90 days without food,” Mr Abubakar said.

-“The chief justice of Nigeria should be ashamed, she is a woman and a mother,” Adamolekun said.
+“The chief justice of Nigeria should be ashamed, she is a woman and a mother,” Ms Adamolekun said.

-Nigeria’s population of over 210 million people — the continent’s largest — is also among the hungriest in the world and its government has struggled to create jobs.
-The inflation rate is also at 28-year high and the local naira currency at record lows against the dollar.
+Nigeria’s population of over 210 million – the continent’s largest – is also among the hungriest in the world and its government has struggled to create jobs.
+The inflation rate is also at a 28-year high and the local naira currency at record lows against the dollar.

-On Thursday, Nigeria was classified as a “hotspot of very high concern,” in a report from United Nations’ food agencies, as large numbers of people are facing or are projected to face critical levels of acute food insecurity in the West African country.
+On Thursday, Nigeria was classified as a “hotspot of very high concern” in a report from United Nations’ food agencies, as large numbers of people are facing or are projected to face critical levels of acute food insecurity in the West African country.

 Thank you for registering